Canada's Wonderland: Priority queuing

-Fast Lane is Canada's Wonderland's two-line system since 2012, which is also implemented at other Cedar Fair parks.
-For an additional cost (in addition to normal admission charges), visitors receive a wrist band that enables them to bypass the 'normal-wait' line and enter the Fast Lane.
+Fast Lane is Canada's Wonderland's two-line system since 2012, which is also implemented at other Six Flags parks.
+For an additional cost, visitors receive a wrist band that enables them to bypass the 'normal-wait' line and enter the Fast Lane.
 Opting for this benefit essentially allows purchasers to cut in at the front of the line on 21 of the most popular attractions without waiting.
-In 2013, the park introduced Fast Lane Plus, which allowed purchasers to bypass the lines of two additional attractions (later three with the addition of Yukon Striker in 2019) that standard Fast Lane users would otherwise not have access to.
+In 2013, the park introduced Fast Lane Plus, which allowed purchasers to bypass the lines of two additional attractions (later three with the addition of Yukon Striker in 2019 and four with AlpenFury in 2025) that standard Fast Lane users would otherwise not have access to.
 An unspecified limited amount of both types of passes are sold each day.

 Boarding pass for guests with disabilities

 Similar accommodations are given to guests with restricted mobility issues and guests with cognitive impairments.
 Guests with these disabilities receive paper boarding passes in which ride operators provide wait times equal to those in the queue.
 These guests enter at the ride's exit.
-Boarding passes are not valid at any upcharge attraction (Xtreme Skyflyer, SlingShot & Speed City Raceway).
+Boarding passes are not valid at any upcharge attraction (SlingShot and Speed City Raceway).
 Lazy River is the only attraction in Splash Works that accepts boarding passes.